 It was great hearing stories of how they get kids interested in the violin because it put into a different perspective when combined with hip hop.
 During the cruise, they mentioned that parents take their kids to Black Violin shows quite often.
 At first, the kids are turned off when they hear it’s a show with violins, but a lot of them end wanting to play to violin after hearing it with hip hop.
 The duo also likes stopping by schools and working with kids while on tour.

 As Kev Marcus said, “We try to just give the kids just another outlet, and just show them that it’s not really necessarily about the violin.
 Start thinking outside the box.
 It’s about taking that passion, that one thing you can’t stop thinking about, just do it over and over.
 And just do it differently than anyone else has ever done it, you know?”

 Not all successful artists have or need a message.
 However, I think having one makes it more likely that your brand will resonate and inspire people through a deeper emotional connection.
 To me, that’s a strong characteristic of a good brand.

 Hopefully, you now see how their life experiences brought all their elements together to make them Black Violin.

 I wrote a blog recently about how to find that one thing that makes you unique so that you stand out.
 Clearly, Slick Rick and Black Violin have found the angles that work for them.

 Is it truly unique?
 There are plenty of artists who are known as good storytellers.
 Nas, Scarface, Biggie, Lupe Fiasco, Kendrick Lamar and J. Cole, to name a few.

-There are some black artists who play the violin with hip hop:
+There are other musicians who play the violin with hip hop: